jestin/CrudNet/README.md

-MongoCrudNet
+CrudNet
 ============

-A simple MongoDB-based CRUD repository library for .NET
+A simple CRUD repository library for .NET, and implementations for various databases.